jrieke/streamlit-analytics/README.md

 PRs are welcome!
 If you want to work on any of these things, please open an issue to coordinate.

+- [ ] Track unique users (probably requires cookies? but would we need to show a consent form then?)
 - [ ] Enable tracking on widgets created directly from beta_container, beta_expander, beta_columns
-- [x] Persist results after re-starting app (e.g. database or file, but where should this be saved/hosted)
+- [x] ~~Persist results after re-starting app (e.g. database or file, but where should this be saved/hosted)~~
+- [ ] Find an easier alternative to Firestore for saving the data
 - [x] ~~Track time the user spent in a session and show as "complete time spent on your app"~~
-- [ ] Track unique users
 - [ ] Implement A/B testing, e.g. by choosing one option for a new user randomly, storing it in session object, and then returning the correct bool value for below, and tracking & visualizing stats separately for both options: